pisv/gethandly.wiki-playground/Step-Zero.md

 ## Setting Up Eclipse

 To use the examples, **Eclipse IDE for Java and DSL Developers** is required.
-This tutorial assumes Eclipse Mars (4.5.0) release.
+This tutorial assumes Eclipse Mars (4.5.x) release.
 You can find a build for your platform by visiting https://www.eclipse.org/downloads/.

-You also need to add **Handly 0.3.x** into the Eclipse installation.
+You also need to add **Handly 0.4.x** into the Eclipse installation.
 This can be done by installing all features from Handly update site.
-Please visit the project's [Downloads page](https://projects.eclipse.org/projects/technology.handly/downloads) to find the URL of the update site for the latest 0.3.x release.
+Please visit the project's [Downloads page](https://projects.eclipse.org/projects/technology.handly/downloads) to find the URL of the update site for the latest 0.4.x release.
+Be sure to install all features, including examples and tests.

 ## Setting Up a Workspace